Bayesian forward modelling of cosmic shear data: Results

 Figure \ref{fig:posterior_shear} presents the result of this test for one tomographic bin, showing that the posterior predicted shear and convergence recover the features of the true fields.
 The masked regions show higher standard deviation, indicating that the method can account for the uncertainties in the unobserved areas and provide probabilistic information of the physically plausible shear in those regions.
 While Fig. \ref{fig:posterior_shear} shows a visual comparison, Fig. \ref{fig:residuals} shows the residuals between the true and the mean posterior-predicted shear fields.
 The green line in the plot indicates the noise distribution, showing that the distribution of the residuals is narrower than the noise distribution, and, therefore, the inferred quantities can explain the data at sub-noise level, with the additional constraints coming from the cosmological prior.

 Figure \ref{fig:pk_shear} shows the power spectrum of the posterior-predicted shear, measured as the averaged of predicted shear fields from 500 randomly-drawn samples.
 The predicted power spectra match the true shear power spectrum at all scales.
 We note that we computed the true power spectrum from the noiseless data as the posterior-predicted shear does not contain noise.
+These shear power spectra are pure $E$-mode since they are obtained from the lensing equations under the Born approximation.

+Figure \ref{fig:cross} shows the correlation coefficient between the posterior-predicted shear maps and the true shear.
+This is readily understood, as it is similar to the Wiener solution for the posterior of a statistically homogeneous gaussian field with signal power $S$ and gaussian noise power $N$, \citep[see e.g][] {JH2018}.
+In this case the mean posterior has power suppressed by $(S^{-1}+N^{-1})N^{-1}$ and this is the correlation coefficient.
+As a result, we expect the tomographic bin centred at the lowest redshift (bin 0) to have a lower correlation coefficient because the lensing power at low redshift is smaller.

-\subsection{Distribution of the convergence field}
+\section{Distribution of the convergence field}